What is an Essay Test?

-#1 Familiarise Yourself with the Terminology Used
+#1 Familiarize Yourself with the Terminology Used

 Knowledge of key terminologies is essential.
-Understand the meaning of directives such as “describe”, “compare”, “contrast”, or “analyse”.
+Understand the meaning of directives such as “describe”, “compare”, “contrast”, or “analyze”.
 Each term guides you on what is expected in your essay and helps you to answer the question accurately.

 To make it easier, you can take advantage of AI technologies.
 While preparing for your exam, use similar essay questions as prompts and see how AI understands and evaluates the questions.
 If you are unfamiliar with AI, you can check out The Best Chat GPT Prompts For Essay Writing.